 In May 2023, South Carolina passed one of the most draconian secrecy laws in the US and announced in September 2023 that they procured pentobarbital to carry out executions.
 The amicus brief by pharmaceutical manufacturers was filed in litigation challenging the constitutionality of secrecy, lethal injection, the electric chair and firing squad.

-Another, complimentary, amicus brief was filed by public health experts and outlined the significant public health (including prisoner health) risks that South Carolina has created by enacting this secrecy law.
+Another, complementary, amicus brief was filed by public health experts and outlined the significant public health (including prisoner health) risks that South Carolina has created by enacting this secrecy law.
 They focused on the fact that the secrecy law prevents federal drug enforcement officials and the public from understanding the sources of execution drugs and how they are acquired, safeguarded, and used.
 The amicus further highlights that the secrecy law has created a dangerous lack of transparency and oversight of the acquisition and transportation of dangerous drugs used in lethal injection.